 Will dental insurance cover the cost of sedation dentistry?

 Most dental insurance plans will not cover the use of sedation for dental treatments.
 Insurance companies do not see it as a necessity for routine dental care.
-However, if you require oral surgery, then your insurance will most likely cover sedation for that.
+At our practice, a deposit is collected prior to the service.

 Will dental sedation stop my gag reflex?

 Yes!
 Dental sedation can temporarily stop a strong gag reflex.
 Dentist appointments and suffering from a strong gag reflex is a bad combination.
-Some people even suffer from anxiety knowing they are going to issues with this during treatment.
-In these cases, we recommend the use of dental sedation to help you get the dental care you need.
+Some people even suffer from anxiety knowing they are going to have issues with this during treatment.
+In these cases, we recommend using dental sedation to help you get the dental care you need.

 Will I feel anything during my treatment?